matheusoliveira22/notes/aws/EC2.md

 - Strategies:
 	- Cluster: Cluster instances in a Low-latency group in an single AZ
 	- Spread: Spread instances accross underlying hardware (max 7 instances per group per AZ) - Critical Applications
 	- Partition: Spread instances accross many partitions (which rely on different sets of racks) on an AZ.
+That way if a partition fail, the other partitions won't.
 Up to 7 partitions per AZ.
 Scale to 100s of instances per group (Kassandra, Hadoop, etc)